Building a Website Speed Optimization Agency With Brendan Tully

 Adjusting prices for productized services

-According to Brendan, prices of productized services are not always set in stone.
+According to Brendan, the productization of services and its prices are not always set in stone.
 When they launched their website speed optimization service, it was cheaper than it is today.
 However, the amount of work that goes into the optimization has changed from a few hours of work to sometimes days of developer time.

 On top of that, clients reaching out are not only interested in a fast website, they’re also interested in SEO services, which is something not previously being offered by the spin-off brand WP Speed Fix.
 As Brendan positions it: “We’ve actually come full circle.”